 Not really a rap.
-More of a freestyle in the vein of his Kobe diss.
+More of a freestyle in the vein of his Kobe diss (see below).
 Shaq tries his hand at singing, and the result is as bad as when Carl Lewis tried to sing the national anthem.
 Shaq even takes the time to sample the “Cheers” theme song by playing the MIDI off a cell phone.
 You have to credit Shaq for his resourcefulness since they were no where near a recording studio and this was before the days of iPhones.

 Goofy Rhymes: Not too many.
 It was pretty straightforward.
 Clearly, Shaq doesn’t feel the need to come up with outlandish rhymes when he’s freestyling.
 Instead, he goes with tried-and-true ones like “Winning a championship takes everything you’ve got.
 Sacramento thought it was their year, but I’m telling you it’s not.
 Or “You said we wouldn’t win in your place.
 Guess what?
 Kobe dunked in your face.”

-Dissing NBA Stars: The whole thing is directed against Vlade Divac, who was probably the closest thing there was to being Shaq’s nemesis during Shaq’s L.A. days (other than Kobe, of course).
+Dissing NBA Stars: The whole thing is directed against Vlade Divac, who was probably the closest thing there was to being Shaq’s nemesis during the latter’s L.A. days (other than Kobe, of course).
 Ironically, Shaq even gives Kobe props as he sings about how Kobe dunked in Vlade’s face.
 Vlade is the only King that gets skewered here, which is too bad.
 I would have loved to have heard Shaq integrate Scot Pollard into the mix.

 Headscratcher: Who had the “Cheers” theme song on their cell phone?
 I’m thinking it was Mark Madsen.

 “Kobe – Tell Me How My Ass Tastes”